rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 ## Amortised Time Analysis for Splay Trees

-The contents of this blog is bit mathematical and requires a bit of maturity in understanding.
+The contents of this blog are a bit mathematical and require a bit of maturity in understanding.
 We have discussed splaying operation in a previous blog.
 In course of discussion we mentioned that splay tree data structure support a sequence of O(<i>m</i>) operations in average O(<i>log n</i>) unit of time per operation or overall time of O(<i>m log n</i>) time.
 In a completely left or right skewed tree, the time for accessing the leaf node could be as expensive as O(<i>n</i>), where
 <i>n</i> is the number of nodes in the tree.
-The average time we mentioned is actually amortized
+The average time we mentioned is amortized
 time or time partitioned over a sequence of operations.
-If we consider an operation in isolation then the average bound does not work.
+If we consider an operation in isolation, then the average bound does not work.
 So, we need to provide an analysis of the amortized time.

 We start with a potential function.
-A potential function is a kind of reserve energy as a physicist may define.
+A potential function is reserve energy, as a physicist may define it.
 The reserve energy tells us a system's intrinsic capabilities to work.
-When we execute some activities potentials reduce.
-We can increase potential by eating nutritious food and train under a physical trainer.
-Amortised cost relies on doing some expensive activities to make future activities easier.
+When we execute some activities, potentials reduce.
+We can increase our potential by eating nutritious food and training under a physical trainer.
+The amortized cost relies on doing some expensive activities to make future activities easier.

-How we define a potential for operations on splay trees?
-The operations supported by splay trees normal BST operations of search, insert and delete.
-These operations depend on the length of the tree path from the root to the accessed node in the tree or the height of the tree in the worst-case.
+How do we define a potential for operations on splay trees?
+The operations supported by splay trees normal BST operations of search, insert, and delete.
+These operations depend on the length of the tree path from the root to the accessed node.
+In the worst-case, it is equal to the height of the tree.
 So, we define the potential by the following function
 <p align="text:center">
   &#x3D5;(T) = &Sigma;log(<i>S(i)</i>)
 </p>